-When you are able to say “no” to other people it means that you are putting yourself first, you may even feel selfish, but you know what it really is?
+When you are able to say “no” to other people it means that you are putting yourself first.
+You may even feel selfish, but you know what it really is?
 Creating clear, consistent, boundaries and loving yourself and that is necessary for living a happy life.

-I think about all of the hours I wasted on people I didn’t like but spent time anyway because it was polite.
+All of the hours I wasted on people I didn’t like but spent time anyway because it was polite.

 I think about all of the times I was so anxious or uncomfortable that I wanted to sink into the floor because I went out when my Introvert Levels were low.

-I think of all of the times I was treated badly by people and played it off as a joke because it was so hard to say “No, that’s not okay.”
+All of the times I was treated badly by people and played it off as a joke because it was so hard to say “No, that’s not okay.”